[For absolute beginners] What is suspicious access?

 "Mozilla/5.0 (... compatible; Google-Read-Aloud; ...)"

-malicious crawlers Also, if there are strange characters here, or if access is biased towards a specific user agent, it can be a sign that an attack is occurring
+Furthermore, if this section contains strange strings of characters, or if access is heavily skewed towards a specific user agent,an attackit can be a sign of

-But roughly speaking, based on the above information, we can determine whether the server load is caused by access, and what kind of access can be considered "suspicious."
+Roughly speaking, based on the information above, we'll determine whether the server load is caused by access and what kind of access can be considered "suspicious."

 How to deal with suspicious access?